jackharbon/flutter_mynotes/README.md

-# flutter_mynotes
+# mynotes

-Learning Fluttter/Dart | App based on YT tutorial: Free Flutter Course
+A new Flutter project.